-Both DHCP and BOOTP provide several other configuration data to clients, for instance, the network mask, the network address, the router they should use (default gateway) and DNS configuration.
+Both DHCP and BOOTP provide several other configuration data to clients, for instance, the network mask, the network address, the local router they should use (default gateway) and DNS configuration data.

-Also, both DHCP and BOOTP allow statically assigned IPv4 addresses, this means a client with a given MAC address will always have the same IPv4 address.
+Both DHCP and BOOTP allow statically assigned IPv4 addresses, this means a client with a given MAC address will always have the same IPv4 address.